 El Lahun was first excavated in the 1840s and then much more thoroughly by William Flinders Petrie in the 1880s.
 Petrie was a legendary archaeologist who also excavated Meidum, Dahshur, Giza and many other sites.
 Petrie was so thorough in his excavations and measurements that even today, much of our understanding of these places comes from his research.

 But in spite of his experience, it took Petrie months and many attempts to locate the pyramid entrance at El Lahun.
 This is because Senusret II broke with tradition and built the entrance to his chamber on the pyramid’s south side.
-According to tradition, the ka, or spirit of the king, was believed to leave the pyramid from the north.
+According to tradition, the king’s soul was believed to leave the pyramid from the north.

 During repeated digging in the area in an attempt to find the chamber entrance, Petrie and his men discovered numerous other tombs.
 One of them, Tomb 8, contained the famed ‘El Lahun Treasures’ which belonged to Princess Sat Hathor.